 When he died, Keats was as “Fair” as Saint Sebastian, and he passed away just as early.
 According to legend, Saint Sebastian was an early Christian who went to Rome to join up with the army of Carinus.
 His faith was found out and he was ordered to be killed by arrows.
 He survived this assault but would later be beaten to death and thrown in a sewer.
 It is said that Sebastian was only a young man when this happened.

 Wilde is comparing the sacrifice of Saint Sebastian to that of the death of Keats.
 Both were young men, both died before their time.
 While Keats may not have been actively advocating for a cause, except perhaps that of idealized love, he is revered in the same manner.

-The speaker moves on to describing the actual physical appearance of Keats’ grave.
+The speaker moves on to describe the actual physical appearance of Keats’ grave.
 There are no “cypress” trees or “funeral yew[s]” that cast shade over his tombstone.
 There are only the “violets” that appear to be “weeping” as the “dew” drips off of them.
 These are woven around his grave in what seems to be an “ever-blossoming chain.”
 The endlessness of this image helps to promote the idea that Keats is living on.

 O proudest heart that broke for misery!

 Thy name was writ in water—-it shall stand: